Dominic Smith Player Props: Nationals vs. Diamondbacks

 Dominic Smith At The Plate

-- He has homered in one of 57 games, and in 0.4% of his plate appearances.

-- Smith has an RBI in 11 of 57 games this year, with multiple RBI in three of them.
+- Smith has picked up an RBI in 19.0% of his games this season, with two or more RBI in 5.2% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.